tendermint/tendermint/docs/architecture/adr-064-batch-verification.md

 If batch verifications fails for any reason, it will not be known which entry caused the failure.
 Verification will need to revert to single signature verification.

-Starting out only ed25519 will support batch verification.
+Starting out, only ed25519 will support batch verification.

 ## Status